 Poem Topics and Poetry Writing Prompts — As a genre, poetry deals far more heavily in expression and emotion than most other types of writing—which is why it’s a particularly great genre for middle-schoolers to work within.
 Tweens and young teens face a lot of complex scenarios and confusing emotions, and poetry offers a healthy outlet so that all of those feelings have somewhere to go.

-These brand new poem topics and poetry writing prompts kick off with a few questions that help to introduce students to the freedom and limitless potential that exists within the genre.
+These wonderful poem ideas and poetry writing prompts kick off with a few questions that help to introduce students to the freedom and limitless potential that exists within the genre.
 Then, students will begin writing their own poems on a wide range of topics—covering everything from global issues to family relationships to the passage of time.
 Whether or not your poem rhymes makes no difference!

 Students should feel free to write any style of poetry they like—and the diverse topics they’ll find within these prompts will encourage them to express themselves honestly and openly as they see fit.

-Use these poem topics and poetry writing prompts for middle school students to teach kids about the joy of poems—and the beauty in free expression as they create their own poetry!
+Use these poem topics, poem starters, and poetry writing prompts for middle school students to teach kids about the joy of poems—and the beauty in free expression as they create their own poetry!

 Poem Topics and Poetry Writing Prompts